tomlarkworthy/animaxe/README.md

 - I don't like the webpack names have to be different
 - Test npm integration...
 - ES6 modules?
 Can we make the packaging equivalent?
 Maybe jsut a browser & and node.js directory structure?
+- Change focus, Web should be 1st class, and node should be the one with janky scripts around it

 Glow